shawernseel/Playlist_Project/README.md

 NOTE: My UML diagram does not include the PlaylistManagerApp class that was the console application (I just wanted to leave it in for reference, it is not actually used) Changes I would make:
-- I would reduce the coupling so that PlaylistAppGUI only makes an Account and not a playlist and an account
+- I would reduce the coupling so that PlaylistAppGUI is only dependent on Account and not a playlist and an account
-- I would also increase cohesion by abstracting ActionListner() with lambda
+- I would also increase cohesion by abstracting ActionListener() using lambda
--